stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ## Classic Editor (WebContainer projects)

-### What is the Classic Editor for WebContaienr projects?
+### What is the Classic Editor for WebContainer projects?

+The Classic Editor utilizes Engineblock and WeBcontainer technologies to run.
+As the original StackBlitz interface, the Classic Editor has a file tree, an npm package manager, and a light dev server and preview pane that allows you to see your app as you code.

+Since WebContainer technology allows Node.js to run inside the browser, WebContainer projects will always have a terminal available.

 ### How do I know if my project is WebContainers-based?